-The moment-sum of squares (SOS) hierarchy established by Lasserre \cite{Las01} (see also \cite{parrilo2000structured}) around 2000 has become a popular tool to retrieve global optimal solutions of POPs via solving a sequence of semidefinite relaxations, which we refer to as the ``real hierarchy'' in this paper.
-The moment-SOS hierarchy can be further adapted as the moment-Hermitian sum of squares (HSOS) hierarchy to handle CPOPs \cite{josz2018lasserre}, which we refer to as the complex hierarchy in this paper.
-Note that for a CPOP, one can either apply the real hierarchy after converting it into a real POP or apply the complex hierarchy directly.
-Although it generally produces a weaker bound than the real hierarchy at the same relaxation order, the complex hierarchy is still of interest because of the advantage it exhibits in terms of computational complexity compared to the real hierarchy as recently shown in \cite{josz2018lasserre}.
+The moment-sum of squares (SOS) hierarchy (also known as Lasserre's hierarchy) \cite{Las01}, which consists of a sequence of increasingly tight semidefinite relaxations, has become a popular tool to retrieve global optimal values of POPs involving real variables.
+For convenience, we refer to the moment-SOS hierarchy as the ``real hierarchy'' in this paper.
+The real hierarchy can be further adapted as the moment-Hermitian sum of squares (HSOS) hierarchy to handle CPOPs \cite{josz2018lasserre}, which thereby we refer to as the ``complex hierarchy'' in this paper.
+Notice that for a CPOP, one can either apply the real hierarchy after converting it into a real POP or apply the complex hierarchy directly.
+It is known that the complex hierarchy never produces tighter bounds than the real hierarchy when using the same relaxation order, which is, however, still of interest because of its lower computational complexity as recently shown in \cite{josz2018lasserre}.

-Due to the rapidly growing size of semidefinite relaxations, the standard real and complex hierarchies are typically solvable only for modest-size problems on a personal computer.
+On the other hand, due to the rapidly growing size of semidefinite relaxations, the standard real and complex hierarchies are typically solvable only for modest-size problems on a personal computer.
 To improve their scalability, it is then crucial to exploit the structure, e.g., sparsity, encoded in the problem data.
-For the real hierarchy, one can make use of the well-known correlative sparsity \cite{waki}, or the newly proposed term sparsity \cite{tssos1,tssos2}, or the combined both \cite{tssos3}.
-Exploiting sparsity in the real hierarchy has been successfully done for many practical applications, including computer arithmetic \cite{toms17,toms18}, control \cite{wang2020sparsejsr,vreman2021stability}, machine learning \cite{chen2020polynomial}, noncommutative optimization \cite{klep2019sparse,nctssos,zhou2020proper,zhou2020fairness}, rational function optimization \cite{bugarin2016minimizing,mai2020sparse}, just to name a few.
+For the real hierarchy, one can make use of the well-known correlative sparsity \cite{waki}, or the newly proposed term sparsity \cite{tssos2,tssos1}, or the combination of both \cite{tssos3}.
+Exploiting sparsity in the real hierarchy has been successfully done for many practical applications, including computer arithmetic \cite{toms17,toms18}, control \cite{vreman2021stability,wang2020sparsejsr}, machine learning \cite{chen2020polynomial}, noncommutative optimization \cite{klep2021sparse,nctssos,zhou2020proper,zhou2020fairness}, rational function optimization \cite{bugarin2016minimizing}, just to name a few.
 For the complex hierarchy, one can also make use of correlative sparsity; see \cite{josz2018lasserre} for an application to the AC optimal power flow problem.
 The main purpose of this paper is to develop sparsity-adapted complex hierarchies by taking into account term sparsity as for the real hierarchy.